tomkirsch/ci4-bootstrap/README.md

 	"lazy" => TRUE, // lazyload
-	"lqipSeparate" => TRUE, // use a separate image for low quality placeholder "lqip" => "xs", // use the image at the xs container width ]) ?>
+	"lqipSeparate" => TRUE, // use a separate image for low quality placeholder "lqip" => "xs", // use the image at the xs container width "loop"=>TRUE, // set this when looping to optimize col calculations ]) ?>
 ```